-The interactive programme is aimed at young people between the ages of 6 and 18.
-With this project we would like to give children from socially disadvantaged families the opportunity of experiencing nature, as such experiences are not very much encouraged and supported in their environment and the children otherwise hardly come into contact with the idea of nature conservation.
+The interactive programme was aimed at young people between the ages of 6 and 18.
+With this project we gave children from socially disadvantaged families the opportunity of experiencing nature, as such experiences are not very much encouraged and supported in their environment and the children otherwise hardly come into contact with the idea of nature conservation.

 The reforestation has been carried out successively since 2013.
 The aim of the project is to ensure that the children accompany and care for the trees over longer periods of time, and each school integrates this into its teaching curriculum to a different degree.

-Manfred-Hermsen-Stiftung regularly organises environmental education activitites on topics such as animals in the forest, native trees, tree care and much more with school classes involved in the project.
-During the school holidays, we also offer children the opportunity to discover nature, play and let loose with us.
-So far 11 different schools with a total of 22 classes and 6 organisations are involved.
+Manfred-Hermsen-Stiftung regularly organised environmental education activitites on topics such as animals in the forest, native trees, tree care and much more with school classes involved in the project.
+During the school holidays, we also offered children the opportunity to discover nature, play and let loose with us.

 Aims of the project